Want to build customer satisfaction and loyalty? Safe Bars can help! A safe environment allows patrons to enjoy themselves — and want to come back.

 What’s in it for you?

-- Promotion: Safe Bars promotes bars that have taken the training on our website, social media, and pamphlets.
+- Promotion: Safe Bars promotes establishments that have taken the training on our website, social media, and collateral materials.
 We also provide you with a Safe Bars window decal to enhance your bar’s image as a welcoming place.

 - A better bottom line: Customers who have positive experiences are more likely to return and to tell their friends.
 On the other hand, even one patron who has a bad experience and leaves with their friends can cost $1,000 in lost tabs over a year.
 Also, as a Safe Bar, you can prevent the bad PR that comes with an incident – which can be devastating!